[Tiempo de lectura 18 m]

 Gorgeous utilitarian no-nonsense IN-HOUSE JEWELED and serviceable quartz movement.

 So, I was right and the Seiko turned out to be the first analog display quartz chronograph in the world.
 An icon in a brand of icons.
 A world first.
 I couldn’t believe it!
 What luck to own a Speedmaster 7A28 and for that price!

 It’s no longer water resistant, and I don’t know anyone here that can fix the pusher gaskets, and it’s also no longer lumed, but I don’t mind, the movement works flawlessly.

 While on vacation I tried the new GW9400 Rangeman at a G-Shock store, which was a step up from my GW9200 Riseman.
-In action it amazes, the sensors are blazing quick, and the design is unapologetically G-Shock.
-I almost got it, but the fonts used are the same size as in the Riseman but the dial is larger so there’s unused space, which goes against what a G-Shock should be.
+In action it amazes, the sensors are blazing quick, and the design is unapologetically G-Shock —unlike most modern G-Shocks that are ana-digi unreadable abominations; G-Shocks should always be digital.
+I almost got it, but the fonts used are the same size as in my Riseman but the dial is larger so there’s unused space, which goes against what a G-Shock should be.
 Also, and after the initial impression, I like the Riseman more, so sticking to what now I believe / want, there was no point in getting it.
 Maybe when my Riseman dies, but then again, there’s the latest Rangeman, which is stupidly and absurdly incredible, and one can only wonder what will Casio manage in the years mine still has.